thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-4.md

 ## Access to assets

-Since both offices are in Building A, your customers should have shared access to Building A, but should not be able to see each other&#39;s offices.
+Since both Office A and Office B are located in Building A, your customers should have shared access to the building, but their access to offices should be restricted so they can only see their respective offices.
+Here's what we'll do:

-Therefore, we will we need to change the owners for "Office A" and "Office B", and share the asset "Building A" with your customers.
+Change the owners of Office A and Office B:

+- Assign Customer A as the owner of Office A;
+- Assign Customer B as the owner of Office B.

+Share access to Building A:

+- Share the asset Building A with both Customer A and Customer B;
+- Set the permission level to "Read" for both customers, so they can access shared data about the building without seeing each other's offices.

 ### Changing owner of assets